-The media reported this week that a couple have begun a legal battle at the High Court against the ban on heterosexual couples entering into civil partnerships.
+The media reported this week that a couple have begun a legal battle at the High Court against the ban on heterosexual couples entering into a civil partnership.

 Civil partnerships, which came into effect in the Civil Partnership Act 2004 grant same-sex couples similar rights to those of married couples.
 The act specifies that the individuals entering into the civil partnership must be two people of the same sex.
 Therefore, heterosexual couples are excluded from entering into civil partnerships.
 The couple in question, Charles Keidan and Rebecca Steinfeld, from London are seeking to challenge this.